NBlanks525/NB-Project1/README.md

   Metricbeat takes the metrics and statistics that collects and ships them to the output you specify.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tmarkdown_tablesablesgenerator.com/) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|